-If you take the time to think carefully about it, you may actually find that you experience problems pinning down an interpretation of this complex linguistic field.
+If you take the time to think carefully about it, you may actually experience problems pinning down an interpretation of this complex linguistic field.
 That is exactly why it causes so many people so much confusion and results in grammatical mistakes.

 In addressing the question of “what is grammar,” the Oxford Dictionary defines grammar as:

 The way in which words are put together to form proper sentences.

 Although that is a pretty good description of grammar, the truth is grammar is much, much more than that.